 Five tax drivers of RRSPs

-A registered retirement savings plan (RRSP) helps you save towards retirement in a tax-effective way.
-Through five key features, an RRSP encourages you to save, lets you defer tax so you can accumulate more, and paves the way for you to ultimately reduce tax on your retirement income.
+A registered retirement savings plan (RRSP) is an account that helps you save towards retirement in a tax-effective way.
+Through five key features, an RRSP account encourages you to save, lets you defer tax so you can accumulate more, and paves the way for you to ultimately reduce tax on your retirement income.

 1. Tax-deductible contributions

-For every dollar you place into an RRSP, you can take a deduction against your income.
+For every dollar you place into an RRSP account, you can take a deduction against your income.

 There are limits to how much you can deduct, based on historical income and past contributions, but it’s the mechanics of the procedure we’re focused on here.